Discriminology/Educational-Equity-Data-Commons/README.md

 4. Standardizes field names and data types across all 3 years (see mapping [here](https://docs.google.com/spreadsheets/d/1JAyg1wv83FDjvOWV-zvrS8oWWRFRD6U5ZMnppoQpsoE/edit?usp=sharing))
 5. Standardize indices `LEAID`, `SCHID` and `COMBOKEY` to be the same length to make cross-year comparison possible
 6. Add decoded column descriptions to each table
+7. Categorize schools as elementary / middle / high / secondary / other based on grade levels enrolled
-7. Stack data from all 3 years into a single standard table with uniform data types
+8. Stack data from all 3 years into a single standard table with uniform data types
-8. Create an aggregate table for districts
+9. Create an aggregate table for districts